nbrest/kamehouse/docs/installation/installation.md

 * Run `set-kamehouse-sudoers-permissions.sh` to setup permissions in linux to execute all commands that need sudo

-* **optionally** run `${HOME}/programs/kamehouse-shell/bin/shell/install-kamehouse-shell-root.sh` to setup root user with the kamehouse-shell prompt as well.
-This doesn't really add any functionality.
-It's just to have a cooler prompt with root :)

 ### Create certificate and keystore:

 - These certificate and keystore are used in kamehouse to encrypt/decrypt some content in kamehouse, for example passwords for users in tennisworld